cs2113-s25/cs2113-s25.github.io/wrkshts/J0_basic_java.md

 }
 ```

+(C) What is a static field in java?

+(D) What is the relationship between static fields and static methods, versus non-static fields and non-static methods?

 #### s
 * Static methods are called directly, or statically, without the need of an object instance.
 * `main` methods need to be static because it needs to be called without instantiating an object of the class.
+* A static field is a single value/memory reference shared by all objects of that class.
+It exists before any constructor is ever called.
+* A static method can only access static fields of the class (and any locally-defined variables).
+Regular, non-static methods can access both static and non-static fields (and methods).

 ### q